chrisstubbs93/hoverboard-firmware-hack-FOC/README.md

 16/09/24 setting CYBRTRK up for 21/23 rear, 10/12 front.
 This should peak at 70A.

+Crane popped a couple of fuses at scrumpy 24 at (i think) 12/14, 12/14, 6/8.
+Current meter showed 30A exactly though?
+Reducing to 10/12 rears.
+Driving in to stall is ~13 amps on clamp meter, but full speed on track was 40a with same settings.
+Trying disabling field weakening, same.
+Trying 2x amps not 2+ amps, no difference.
+After getting home, with the same settings, almost 20A driving in to stall.

+CYBR TRK fuse monitoring seems to be working well at scrumpy (21/23 rear, 10/12 front)

+Fuse monitoring implemented on crane.
+Was set to target total peak of 70A to match cybrtrk anyway, but performance off the line was lacking?
+Use same front/rear settings as they seem punchy, but may lead to overshoot in arduino PID loop?.
+Trying 21/23 rear(s), 10/12 front, FW ON. <- gives <50A!

+Current settings:
+CYBR TRK 21/23 rear, 10/12 front, FW ON
+CRANE 21/23 rear(s), 10/12 front, FW ON

 ```
 #define INVERT_R_DIRECTION and #define INVERT_L_DIRECTION because I put all the motors on backwards lol